Atlanta Car Accident Lawyer

 Keep in mind that while there is a statute of limitations that applies to your personal injury case, it can be tolled (or paused) if the person responsible for your injuries can’t be located.
 So, the clock won’t begin to run until the hit and run driver is found.
 This protects your right to recover compensation and keeps the hit and run driver accountable.

 Hit and run accidents can be quite stressful.
-Our Atlanta car accident lawyers will be there to help you every step of the way.
+Our Atlanta car accident attorneys will be there to help you throughout the process.
 We’ll determine all possible courses of action and fight to get you the money you deserve.

 Can I Sue If Someone I Love Was Killed in a Fatal Car Accident?